o3de/o3de.org/content/docs/user-guide/components/reference/transform.md

 {{< preview-migrated >}}

 The **Transform** component controls the translation, rotation, and scale information of an entity in the 3D world\.
 When you create an entity in O3DE Editor, the **Transform** component is automatically added\.
 The translation is the coordinate location \(x, y, and z axes\) of the entity\.
 The rotation is the degree in which the entity is rotated around its center\.
-The scale is the dimension of the entity in comparison to its original size\.
+The uniform scale is the dimension of the entity in comparison to its original size, applied uniformly in each direction\.

 *World space* refers to the entity's absolute translation, rotation, and scale in the level\.
 If a child is attached to a parent entity, *local space* refers to the entity's translation, rotation, and scale relative to its parent entity\.